-The School of Medicine is committed to providing reasonable accommodations and support to individuals with documented disabilities through the Office of Student Affairs’ Disability Advocacy & Support Services (DASS) which is tasked with ensuring all qualified applicants and current students with documented disabilities have access to the accommodations they need in order to achieve this objective.
-We also provide guidance on seeking formal diagnosis for a suspected disability as well as resources and support for those with short-term disabilities (less than 6 months).
+The Office of Student Affairs’ Disability Advocacy & Student Support (DASS) serves as a liason between SSD, faculty, and students to ensure all qualified applicants and current students with documented disabilities have access to approved accommodations.
+Students may also receive guidance on seeking formal diagnosis for a suspected disability as well as resources and support for short-term disabilities (less than 6 months).

-VTCSOM’s Disability Advocacy & Support Services seeks to:
+VTCSOM’s Disability Advocacy & Student Support seeks to:

 - Provide a physically and educationally accessible environment where all students have the resources and support they need to succeed.